mcale6/dr_sasa_python/README.md

 # DR_SASA Python Bindings

-Python bindings for dr_sasa (Solvent Accessible Surface Area Calculator)
+Python bindings for dr_sasa (Solvent Accessible Surface Area Calculator).
+If you use DR_SASA in your research, please cite: \
+Ribeiro, J., Ríos-Vera, C., Melo, F. and Schüller, A. (2018) “Calculation of accurate contact surface areas between atoms for the quantitative analysis of non-bonded molecular interactions”.
+Bioinformatics

 ## Overview
-dr_sasa is a high-performance tool for calculating Solvent Accessible Surface Area (SASA) and various forms of differential SASA analyses.
-These Python bindings provide efficient access to all DR_SASA functionality with minimal overhead.
+dr_sasa is a high-performance tool for calculating Solvent Accessible Surface Area (SASA). +

+- Work on linux system with openmp.
+- Minimal Python/C++ boundary crossing using pybinding11
+- Uses memory access with NumPy arrays (maybe there is a better method)

+- In progress: No file writing and saving optional
+- In progress: Supports OpenCL/Cude acceleration
+- In progress: Contact analysis

 ## Installation